merlebleue/DRONES-AND-BUS/objectives.md

 - Next steps :
   - Generate visualisation of lateness / delays / difference between real and planned data for a bus line to allow to adapt the matching of drones -> package
   - Interaction ?
 Timetable functionnality would be cool but not necessary

+# 19.12.2024

+- Define a problem
+- Work on a methodology
+    > Prepare a dataset to allow testing for a drone and bus delivery system
+- Demonstrate that what we proposed is great (or not)

+- Compare headway variability ?

+For each step :
+- Relax an assumption
+- Test the assumption against real data
+- Implement it

+Steps :
+1. Bus stops position [v]
+2. Bus speed [/]
+3. Headway [x]
+4. Delays [x]